Business Interruption Insurance & Coronavirus Claims

 What Is Business Interruption Insurance?

 Business Interruption Insurance is sometimes referred to as “business income insurance” and it serves as the last line of financial defense for businesses during disasters and pandemics.
-This kind of coverage can protect businesses from experiencing unsurmountable financial losses during events such as fires, natural disasters, and global outbreaks.
+This type of policy provides coverage for businesses experiencing unsurmountable financial losses during events such as fires, natural disasters, and global outbreaks.
 Most business interruption insurance policies cover things like extra expenses, employee wages, and loan payments.

-Business interruption insurance also applies if government actions cause operations to cease temporarily, causing financial losses.
-Nevertheless, it is important to note that not all business interruption insurance policies are the same and your coverage may differ depending on what package your business has.
-Furthermore, business interruption insurance is not sold as a separate policy and is instead an add-on to your existing insurance policies.
+Business interruption insurance can also be paid out if government actions cause operations to cease temporarily, causing financial loss.
+Nevertheless, it is important to note that not all business interruption insurance policies are the same and your coverage may differ depending on your policy.
+Furthermore, business interruption insurance is not sold as a separate policy, but rather, as an add-on to your existing insurance policies.

 Business Interruption Insurance & COVID-19

 The COVID-19 disease caused by the novel Coronavirus has led to major disruptions to businesses and governments alike.
 This pandemic is likely to spark a high volume of business interruption insurance claims but not every business will be covered.
 Case in point, after the Severe Acute Respiratory Syndrome (“SARS”) outbreak in 2002, many insurance companies wrote their insurance contracts to exclude virus pandemics from this type of coverage.

 To determine whether your business may have interruption insurance covering it for losses associated with the Coronavirus outbreak, a qualified lawyer should review your business’s insurance policies.
 Businesses pay these kinds of insurance premiums precisely so they can be protected during turbulent times likes these.
 If your business is covered, you should make a claim without hesitation.